CyberFlameGO/svnpython/Doc/library/decimal.rst

    Once constructed, :class:`Decimal` objects are immutable.

-   .. versionchanged:: 2.6
-      leading and trailing whitespace characters are permitted when creating a Decimal instance from a string.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.2
       The argument to the constructor is now permitted to be a :class:`float` instance.

    Decimal floating point objects share many properties with the other built-in numeric types such as :class:`float` and :class:`int`.
 All of the usual math operations and special methods apply.
-Likewise, decimal objects can be copied, pickled, printed, used as dictionary keys, used as set elements, compared, sorted, and coerced to another type (such as :class:`float` or :class:`long`).
+Likewise, decimal objects can be copied, pickled, printed, used as dictionary keys, used as set elements, compared, sorted, and coerced to another type (such as :class:`float` or :class:`int`).

-   Decimal objects cannot generally be combined with floats in arithmetic operations: an attempt to add a :class:`Decimal` to a :class:`float`, for example, will raise a :exc:`TypeError`.
+   Decimal objects cannot generally be combined with floats or instances of :class:`fractions.Fraction` in arithmetic operations: an attempt to add a :class:`Decimal` to a :class:`float`, for example, will raise a :exc:`TypeError`.
+However, it is possible to use Python's comparison operators to compare a :class:`Decimal` instance ``x`` with another number ``y``.
+This avoids confusing results when doing equality comparisons between numbers of different types.
-   There's one exception to this rule: it's possible to use Python's comparison operators to compare a :class:`float` instance ``x`` with a :class:`Decimal` instance ``y``.
-Without this exception, comparisons between :class:`Decimal` and :class:`float` instances would follow the general rules for comparing objects of different types described in the :ref:`expressions` section of the reference manual, leading to confusing results.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.2
-      A comparison between a :class:`float` instance ``x`` and a :class:`Decimal` instance ``y`` now returns a result based on the values of ``x`` and ``y``.
-In earlier versions ``x < y`` returned the same (arbitrary) result for any :class:`Decimal` instance ``x`` and any :class:`float` instance ``y``.
+      Mixed-type comparisons between :class:`Decimal` instances and other numeric types are now fully supported.

    In addition to the standard numeric properties, decimal floating point objects also have a number of specialized methods: